Lacrymology/states/redis/doc/pillar.rst

   points by adding a save directive with a single empty string argument like in the following example:

-Default: None
+Default: disable saving (``[]``).

+.. _pillar-redis-maxclients:

 redis:maxclients
 ~~~~~~~~~~~~~~~~

 Set the max number of connected clients at the same time.
 By default
-this limit is set to ``10000`` clients, however if the :doc:`index` server is
+this limit is set to ``10000`` clients, however if the :doc:`index`
-not able to configure the process file limit to allow for the specified limit
+server is not able to configure the process file limit to allow for
-the max number of allowed clients is set to the current file limit
+the specified limit the max number of allowed clients is set to the
-minus 32 (as Redis reserves a few file descriptors for internal uses).
+current file limit minus 32 (as :doc:`/redis/doc/index` reserves a few

-Default: ``10000``.
+file descriptors for internal uses).

+Default: allow no more than ``10000`` clients connect at the same
+time.

+.. _pillar-redis-maxmemory:

 redis:maxmemory
 ~~~~~~~~~~~~~~~

 Don't use more memory than the specified amount of bytes.
-When the memory limit is reached Redis will try to remove keys accordingly to the eviction policy selected (see maxmemmory-policy).
+When the memory limit is reached :doc:`/redis/doc/index` will try to remove keys accordingly to the eviction policy selected (see maxmemmory-policy).

-Default: ``300mb``.
+Default: use no more than ``300mb`` memory.

+.. _pillar-redis-policy:

 redis:policy
 ~~~~~~~~~~~~

-MAXMEMORY POLICY: how Redis will select what to remove when maxmemory
+MAXMEMORY POLICY: how :doc:`/redis/doc/index` will select what to remove when maxmemory
 is reached.
 You can select among five behaviors:

-volatile-lru -> remove the key with an expire set using an LRU algorithm.
+volatile-lru -> remove the key with an expire set using an `LRU <http://en.wikipedia.org/wiki/Cache_algorithms#LRU>`_ algorithm.
 allkeys-lru -> remove any key accordingly to the LRU algorithm.
 volatile-random -> remove a random key with an expire set.
 allkeys-random -> remove a random key, any key.
 volatile-ttl -> remove the key with the nearest expire time (minor TTL).
 noeviction -> don't expire at all, just return an error on write operations.

-Note: with any of the above policies, Redis will return an error on write
+Note: with any of the above policies, :doc:`/redis/doc/index` will return an error on write
       operations, when there are not suitable keys for eviction.

       At the date of writing this commands are: set setnx setex append